Does influencer database software make sense for your team?

 Assess Influencer Performance Faster

-No More Scrambling for Influencers’ Email Addresses
+Stop Scrambling for Influencers’ Email Addresses

 Most databases have influencers’ email addresses listed so you don’t have to hunt down their contact information.
 This is a time-saver, too.
 Keep in mind though that not all creators prefer to be contacted the same way.
 For example, contacting Instagram influencers might involve DMs, email or even a contact form.

-Improve Your Chances of Succesful Outreach
+Improve Your Chances of Successful Outreach

 For opt-in databases, you can approach influencers with a sense of confidence.
 That's because they acknowledge that they want to hear from brands.
 This doesn’t necessarily apply to aggregated databases.
 Pricier platforms will purge their influencer lists to ensure quality among their network.